Search authors by name

 Carroll Seron is the Associate Dean of Academic Programs and Professor of Criminology, Law and Society at the University of California Irvine, School of Social Ecology where she studies the organizations and professions of law.
 The Business of Practicing Law: The Work Lives of Solo and Small-Firm Lawyers takes up the timely question of legal advertising and solicitation in shaping lawyers’ professional identities.
 Her book with co-authors Cynthia Fuchs Epstein, Bonnie Oglinsky and Robert Suate, The Part-Time Paradox: Time Norms, Professional Life and Family and Gender was among the very first to cast a sociological gaze on policies and practices around work-family balance.
 In current research, Seron is studying the timely issue of indebtedness on law students’ career paths.
 Her current work also has taken a comparative turn.
 In dramatic contrast to law, engineering remains a white, male bastion.
 With Susan Silbey (MIT) and Brian Rubineau (Cornell), this project presents new insight into the remarkably persistent gender gap in engineering.
 Building on this, Seron has recently given talks in Europe and Australia exploring “The Changing Landscape of Women in the Professions: Why Women Study Law and not Engineering.”

-David Onek is a long-time criminal justice reformer who serves as Executive Director of the Northern California Innocence Project at Santa Clara University Law School.
-He is also the host of City Visions on San Francisco NPR-affiliate KALW.
-Onek previously served as a Commissioner on the San Francisco Police Commission, as Executive Director of the Berkeley Center for Criminal Justice at UC Berkeley Law School, and as Deputy Director of San Francisco Mayor Gavin Newsom’s Office of Criminal Justice.
-Onek has taught as a Lecturer at UC Berkeley Law School and as an Adjunct Professor at UC Hastings Law School.
+David Onek is host of City Visions on San Francisco NPR-affiliate KALW.
+He is a long-time criminal justice reformer who has served as Executive Director of the Northern California Innocence Project at Santa Clara University Law School, as a Commissioner on the San Francisco Police Commission, Executive Director of the Berkeley Center for Criminal Justice at UC Berkeley Law School, and as Deputy Director of San Francisco Mayor Gavin Newsom’s Office of Criminal Justice.
+David has taught as a Lecturer at UC Berkeley Law School and as an Adjunct Professor at UC Hastings Law School.
 He was also the creator and host of the Criminal Justice Conversations Podcast, a co-production of UC Berkeley Law School and the UC Berkeley School of Journalism.
-He lives in San Francisco’s Bernal Heights neighborhood with his wife Kara Dukakis and two daughters.
+He lives in San Francisco’s Bernal Heights neighborhood with his wife Kara Dukakis and their two daughters.

 Elizabeth Joh is a Professor of Law at UC Davis School of Law.
 Her scholarship focuses on criminal procedure and policing, with a special emphasis on the DNA collection, undercover policing, and new surveillance technologies.
 Before joining the Davis faculty in 2003, Professor Joh served as a law clerk to the Honorable Stephen Reinhardt of the Ninth Circuit Court of Appeals.
 She received both her Ph.D. in Law and Society and J.D. from New York University, and her B.A. in literature from Yale University.